Trust Protector in Florida

 Changing Trust Situs and Governing Law

-A trust protector with authority to change the trust’s situs and governing law can move the trust from a jurisdiction with weaker creditor protection to one with stronger protections.
-If Florida law changes in a way that weakens spendthrift or discretionary distribution protections, the trust protector can change the governing law to a state with more favorable statutes.
+A trust protector who holds authority to change the trust’s situs and governing law can move the trust from a weaker jurisdiction to a stronger one.
+If Florida law changes in a way that weakens spendthrift or discretionary distribution protections, the trust protector can shift the governing law to a state with more favorable statutes.

-For long-duration trusts like dynasty trusts, this power is particularly valuable.
-A trust that may endure for centuries cannot rely on the assumption that any single jurisdiction’s laws will remain favorable throughout its existence.
-The ability to migrate the trust to the most protective jurisdiction available at any given time is one of the most powerful asset protection features a trust can incorporate.
+For long-duration trusts like dynasty trusts, this power matters most.
+A trust that may endure for centuries cannot rely on one jurisdiction’s laws remaining favorable throughout its existence.
+The ability to migrate the trust to the most protective jurisdiction available at any given time is one of the strongest asset protection features a trust can include.

 Directing or Vetoing Distributions

-A trust protector authorized to veto distributions can prevent the trustee from making a distribution that would immediately expose funds to a beneficiary’s creditors.
-If a beneficiary is facing active litigation, the trust protector can block distributions until the creditor threat resolves.
+A trust protector authorized to veto distributions can prevent the trustee from making a payment that would immediately expose funds to a beneficiary’s creditors.
+If a beneficiary is facing active litigation, the trust protector can block distributions until the threat resolves.

 Adding or Removing Beneficiaries

-The power to add or remove beneficiaries allows the trust protector to respond to changes in family circumstances and creditor exposure.
-Removing a beneficiary who is under active creditor attack can eliminate the creditor’s path to the trust entirely, since a person who is not a beneficiary has no interest in the trust that a creditor could pursue.
+Removing a beneficiary who is under active creditor attack can eliminate the creditor’s path to the trust entirely.
+A person who is not a beneficiary has no interest in the trust that a creditor can pursue.

-Adding a beneficiary who was not originally named in the trust allows the trust to accommodate family changes (births, marriages, new dependents) without judicial modification.
-From an asset protection standpoint, the power to add beneficiaries must be exercised carefully.
-Adding the settlor as a beneficiary, as noted above, creates a self-settled trust problem.
+Adding a beneficiary who was not originally named accommodates family changes (births, marriages, new dependents) without judicial modification.
+The same self-settled trust warning applies: adding the settlor as a beneficiary creates the exposure described above.

 Decanting Authority

-Florida Statutes § 736.04117 authorizes trust decanting, which allows a trustee to distribute trust assets from an existing irrevocable trust into a new trust with different terms.
+Florida law authorizes trust decanting, which allows a trustee to distribute trust assets from an existing irrevocable trust into a new trust with different terms.
 When the trust protector holds or directs decanting authority, the protector can initiate a restructuring of the trust to strengthen its asset protection features.

-Decanting can convert a support trust (where the trustee must distribute funds for the beneficiary’s health, education, maintenance, and support) into a purely discretionary trust (where the trustee has complete discretion over whether to distribute at all).
-A purely discretionary trust provides stronger creditor protection under § 736.0504(2) because creditors cannot compel distributions the trustee is not required to make.
+Decanting can convert a support trust—where the trustee must distribute funds for health, education, maintenance, and support—into a purely discretionary trust where the trustee has complete discretion over whether to distribute at all.
+A purely discretionary trust provides stronger creditor protection because creditors cannot compel distributions the trustee is not required to make.

 Decanting can also move the trust into a new trust governed by a different state’s law, add or modify spendthrift provisions, restructure sub-trusts for different beneficiary lines, or update administrative provisions that no longer serve the trust’s protective purposes.

-Florida Statutes § 736.0808 provides that a trust director (including a trust protector) is presumptively a fiduciary.
-The trust protector owes duties to the trust beneficiaries when exercising the powers granted by the trust agreement.
-A protector who exercises powers in bad faith or in a manner harmful to the beneficiaries can be held liable for breach of fiduciary duty.
+Florida’s Directed Trust Act provides that a trust director, including a trust protector, is presumptively a fiduciary.
+The trust protector owes duties to the beneficiaries when exercising granted powers, and a protector who acts in bad faith or harms the beneficiaries can face liability for breach of fiduciary duty.

 The trust agreement can modify the default fiduciary standard.
 Some trust agreements specify that the trust protector acts in a non-fiduciary capacity, particularly when the protector holds powers like adding or removing beneficiaries that are more personal than administrative.
-Whether a court would enforce a non-fiduciary designation in all circumstances remains an open question under Florida law.
+Whether a Florida court would enforce a non-fiduciary designation in all circumstances has not been definitively resolved.

 The fiduciary designation has asset protection implications.
-A trust protector acting in a fiduciary capacity must exercise powers in the best interests of all beneficiaries, not at the direction of the settlor or any single beneficiary.
-This independence strengthens the argument that the trust protector’s decisions are genuine exercises of fiduciary judgment rather than actions controlled by the settlor, which helps defend against alter ego or nominee challenges to the trust.
+A trust protector acting as a fiduciary must exercise powers in the best interests of all beneficiaries—not at the direction of the settlor or any single beneficiary.
+This independence strengthens the argument that the protector’s decisions are genuine exercises of fiduciary judgment rather than actions controlled by the settlor, which helps defend against alter ego or nominee challenges to the trust.

 The trust protector should be someone other than the settlor, the trustee, or a current beneficiary.
 Appointing the settlor as trust protector undermines asset protection because it suggests the settlor retains control over the trust despite its irrevocable nature.
 Appointing a current beneficiary creates conflicts of interest between the beneficiary’s personal interests and the protector’s fiduciary duties.

 Attorneys, CPAs, and other trusted advisors are common choices.
-A professional trust protector brings legal and financial expertise to the role and operates independently of the family dynamics that can complicate trust administration.
+A professional trust protector brings legal and financial expertise and operates independently of family relationships that can complicate trust administration.
 The professional’s independence also reinforces the trust’s credibility if a creditor challenges the trust’s legitimacy.

 For offshore trusts, the trust protector is often located in a different jurisdiction than the trustee.
 If the trustee is in the Cook Islands, the trust protector might be a U.S.-based attorney.
-This geographic separation ensures that no single jurisdiction’s courts can simultaneously reach both the trustee and the protector, providing an additional layer of structural protection.
+This geographic separation ensures that no single jurisdiction’s courts can simultaneously reach both the trustee and the protector.

 The trust agreement should include succession provisions for the trust protector role.
-A trust that outlives its original protector without a designated successor may lose the flexibility the protector was intended to provide.
-Succession provisions typically authorize the current protector to appoint a successor, or designate a method for beneficiaries to select a new protector.
+A trust that outlives its original protector without a designated successor loses the flexibility the protector was intended to provide.
+Succession provisions typically authorize the current protector to appoint a successor, or designate a method for beneficiaries to select a replacement.
+Unlike a trustee vacancy—which can prevent the trust from functioning—a trust protector vacancy does not affect the trust’s legal status, but it does eliminate the oversight layer.

 Trust Protector vs. Trustee